SQL Workshop

 JOIN

-you might have used something similar like VLOOKUP
+you might have used something similar like VLOOKUP, but SQL JOINs are much

 more powerful.